-- Arabian Desert- Is the Arabian Desert the place where Miriam went to?
+- Arabian Desert- Is the Arabian Desert the place Miriam went to?

 What did Moses’ sister Miriam do?

 Handmade Baby Changing Basket – 100% Natural Organic Rattan & Cotton Moses Basket.
-See it on Amazon.
+I’d like you to see it on Amazon.

 Why did Miriam speak against Moses?